Last Updated on

 Stage 3.
 Set up your product pages

 Here’s the FUN part!
-Shopify makes it simple for you to add your product(s) to your store, as once you’ve set up your account you are promoted to start adding product pages to your store.
+Shopify makes it so simple for you to add your product(s) to your store, as once you’ve set up your account you are promoted to start adding product pages to your store.

 But not only that, the option to add in a product is well mapped out, with clear and easy to digest instructions.
 Once you’ve added in the details of your products, save and move on to the next stage.

 Not only that!
 If you don’t have actual products to sell using your own inventory Shopify has an amazing partnership with Oberlo which is a drop shipping company partnered with Shopify where you can pick the products you want to ship to your customers without having to worry about shipping, packaging or holding inventory!